BERT HOWE

 DIRECTORY AND CAPABILITIES

-Leveraging from more than 4500 construction, architectural, and engineering related expert designations, the Dresser, Wisconsin Construction Expert Directory delivers a comprehensive construction and design expert support solution to builders, risk managers, and construction practice groups seeking effective resolution of construction defect, scheduling, and delay claims.
-BHA provides construction claims evaluation and expert support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house resources which include testifying architects, design engineers, construction cost and standard of care experts, licensed general and specialty contractors, the firm brings a wealth of experience and local capabilities to Dresser and the surrounding areas.
+With over four thousand construction related expert witness designations, the Dresser, Wisconsin Construction Expert Directory delivers a comprehensive construction and design expert support solution to builders, risk managers, and construction practice groups concerned with construction defect, scheduling, and delay claims.
+BHA provides building related litigation support and expert witness services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with in house assets comprising licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the firm brings regional experience and local capabilities to Dresser and the surrounding areas.

 Construction Expert Witness News & Info